Pork Tenderloin with Caramelised Pears and Vanilla:

 I’ve made this dish in order to take part in an excellent competition being run by Sharps Brewery in their quest to find a Brand Ambassador for their beers.
 I was sent three beers to taste and I must admit so far I have only tried the Honey Spiced Tripel because I was intrigued by the description on the bottle.
 I thought it was fabulous and quite unlike any beer I’d tried before (despite a lengthy stint in Brussels where I remember trying and hating CHERRY beer).

 I’m not even going to try counting the calories in this one, it would just scare me!
 BUT tenderloin is one of the least fatty cuts of port – and something of a bargain to buy (enough for two people should cost you no more than £5) so I don’t feel too bad about having it on a 5:2 feast day.

 Sharp’s Brewery was founded in 1994 at Rock, Cornwall.
-It is now now the largest brewer of cask conditioned beer in the South West (Industry sources) and Sharp’s leading brand Doom Bar is one of the UK’s fastest growing beer brands.
-The Sharp’s brewing process incorporates all the best practices from Britain’s rich brewing heritage with modern high spec brewing equipment, food standard hygiene and industry leading environmental practices to produce the very highest quality beer.
+It is now the largest brewer of cask-conditioned beer in the South West (Industry sources) and Sharp’s leading brand Doom Bar is one of the UK’s fastest growing beer brands.
+The Sharp’s brewing process incorporates all the best practices from Britain’s rich brewing heritage with modern high spec brewing equipment, food standard hygiene and industry-leading environmental practices to produce the very highest quality beer.